altmp/altv-docs/articles/dimensions.md

 This dimension can be used to make entity visible in any normal dimension (public, general, private) or to retrieve entities from any dimension.

 > [!WARNING]
-> It's not possible to set player to global dimension.
+> Players in global dimension won't see all other dimensions.

 ### Examples